 Transferring Financial Aid

-Students should reach out to their home school’s Financial Aid Office to determine if a Financial Aid Transfer Form can be completed and sent to Syracuse University.
-It is also important to confirm whether any eligible funds will be sent directly to Syracuse University or disbursed to the student.
-Syracuse University will defer a student’s financial obligation to SU up to the projected refund amount reported by their home institution if the home school confirms that it will remit the funds directly to Syracuse University.
+Students are encouraged to contact their home institution’s Financial Aid Office to determine whether a Financial Aid Transfer Form may be completed and submitted to Syracuse University.
+It is also important to confirm how eligible funds will be distributed — specifically, whether funds will be remitted directly to Syracuse University or disbursed to the student.

-If the home school instead indicates that any available credit will be refunded to the student or their family, SU will not defer the financial obligation.
-In such cases, the student or family must make acceptable payment arrangements directly with the SU Bursar’s Office.
+If the home institution indicates that any available credit will be refunded to the student or their family, Syracuse University will not defer the financial obligation.
+In such cases, the student or family will be required to make acceptable payment arrangements directly with the SU Bursar’s Office.

-To facilitate the transfer of financial aid to Syracuse University, both the Financial Aid office and the Bursar of the home school must complete the Financial Aid Transfer form.
+To facilitate the transfer of financial aid to Syracuse University, both the Financial Aid Office and the Bursar at the home institution must complete and submit the Financial Aid Transfer Form.

 Consortium Agreements

-A student’s home school may enter into a Consortium Agreement with Syracuse University, allowing the home school to process the student’s financial aid for a study abroad program.
-The home school is responsible for forwarding a copy of its Consortium Agreement to the Syracuse Abroad business office.
-Under this arrangement, the home institution will handle the student’ s financial aid as if the student were still enrolled on the home campus.
+A student’s home institution may enter into a Consortium Agreement with Syracuse University, enabling the home institution to process the student’s financial aid for the duration of their study abroad program with Syracuse University.
+Under this arrangement, the home institution will administer the student’s financial aid as though the student remains enrolled on the home campus.

 Refund Requests